Review of Shear Stresses for Steel Beams.

 Introduction to shear stress for beams and proof that both vertical and horizontal shear stresses are equal.

-If we take two sections at a beam apart by a distance, at elevation =y, there will be two compression forces due to M and M+dM due to the moment difference.
+If we take two sections of a beam apart by a distance, at elevation =y, there will be two compression forces due to M and M+dM due to the moment difference.

 How do we derive the expression for shear stress?